-MANAGEMENT CHALLENGES AND OPPORTUNITIES Challenges:
+MANAGEMENT CHALLENGES AND OPPORTUNITIES

+Challenges:

-- Limited understanding of impacts of climate change on the Lake Nipissing's watershed - Although there exist several monitoring programs, data has yet to be used to track trends that could be related to climate change - Vulnerabilities of the watershed to impacts from climate change are unknown - Mitigation needs and options have not been developed or presented to stakeholders - Adaptation needs and options have not been developed or clearly defined
+- A lack of climate change understanding in regards to Lake Nipissing's watershed. - Although there exist several monitoring programs, data has yet to be used to track trends that could be related to climate change. - Unknown climate change vulnerabilities for watershed. - Mitigation needs and options have not been developed or presented to stakeholders. - Adaptation needs and options have not been developed or clearly defined.

-- MNRF is already participating in a number of monitoring programs that can be used to assist with future climate change work - MNRF can increase public understanding of how we are managing for climate change on the lake - By conducting a climate change vulnerability assessment, most of the above current challenges will be addressed - North Bay Mattawa Conservation Authority is also beginning to explore climate change effects on Lake Nipissing (Stantec draft 2013)
+- MNR is already participating in a number of monitoring programs that can be used to assist with future climate change work. - MNR can increase public understanding of how we are managing for climate change on the lake. - By conducting a climate change vulnerability assessment, most of the above current challenges will be addressed. - North Bay Mattawa Conservation Authority is also beginning to explore climate change effects on Lake Nipissing (Stantec draft 2013).

-OBJECTIVES FOR CLIMATE CHANGE ON LAKE NIPISSING
+PROPOSED OBJECTIVES FOR CLIMATE CHANGE ON LAKE NIPISSING